MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/06-1-Dashboard.md

 6. Review the available dashboard layouts, then select **2-Column Regular Dashboard** and select **Create**.

 ### Task 2 - Add components
+1. In the **Name** field, enter `Sales Manager Dashboard`.
+   > [!NOTE]
-1. The dashboard designer will open in a new window.
-(If your new dashboard does not open in a new window, make sure the pop-up blocker is disabled.)
-The designer may take a minute to load.
+   > The dashboard designer opens in a new window and may take a minute to
-2. In the Name text box, type *Sales Manager Dashboard*.
+   > load.
+If it does not open, ensure that your browser's pop-up blocker
+   > is disabled.
-3. Let's add a component to the upper left section.
-Sales managers are requesting an easy way to see the amount of won versus lost revenue from opportunities.
-They'd like this information in a graphical view.
-To accomplish this, we will add a chart by selecting the **Insert Chart** icon in the middle of the upper left section.
+2. Sales managers need a graphical view of won versus lost revenue from opportunities.
+To accomplish this, select the **Insert Chart** icon in the upper-left section.
+3. Configure the chart with the following details, then select **Add**:
+   - **Record Type:** Opportunity
+   - **View:** Closed Opportunities
+   - **Chart:** Deals Won vs. Deals Lost
+4. Verify that the chart appears in the upper-left section.
-4. Select the following details for your chart:
+5. Select the following details for your chart:
    - Record Type: Opportunity
    - View: Closed Opportunities
    - Chart: Deals Won vs. Deals Lost
    - Select **Add.**
-5. Your chart will appear in the upper left section.
+6. Your chart will appear in the upper left section.
-6. Next, let's add a component to the upper right section.
-Sales managers are requesting a way to easily view the recently closed opportunities so that they can check in with sellers on lessons learned.
-They would like the view to include both won and lost opportunities, but only opportunities closed in the current fiscal year.
-Select the **Insert List** icon for the upper right section.
+7. Sales managers need a way to review recently closed opportunities to check in with sellers on lessons learned.
+The view should include both won and lost opportunities closed in the current fiscal year.
+To accomplish this, select the **Insert List** icon in the upper-right section.
-7. Select the following details for your list:
+8. Configure the list with the following details, then select **Add**:
-   - Record Type: Opportunities
+   - **Record Type:** Opportunities
-   - View: Closed Opportunities in Current Fiscal Year
+   - **View:** Closed Opportunities in Current Fiscal Year
-   - Click **Add.**

 ### Task 3 - Save and edit the dashboard
 1. Select **Save** and then **Close**.
 Your window will close and you will be returned to the Dashboards form, where your new dashboard will be displayed.